twallema/pySODM/README.md

 3. Extract knowledge from the calibrated parameter values (assess practical identifiability).
 4. Use the model to make projections outside the calibrated range.

-The aim of pySODM is to reduce the time it takes to step through this workflow. pySODM is a template to construct, simulate and calibrate dynamical systems governed by differential equations.
+The aim of pySODM is to reduce the time it takes to step through this workflow. pySODM provides a *template* to construct, simulate and calibrate dynamical systems governed by differential equations.
 Models can have n-dimensional labeled states of different sizes and can be simulated deterministically and stochastically.
 Model parameters can be time-dependent by means of complex functions with arbitrary inputs.
 The labeled n-dimensional model states can be aligned with n-dimensional data to compute the posterior probability function, which can subsequently be optimised.